Scroll to navigation

 10 for monochrome bar

-Set the number of digits to keep after the decimal point when formatting percentage numbers
+Set the number of decimal places to use when formatting percentages

 Set color used for the green state of percentage bars and numbers